 Cold, wet, windy Maine – who on Earth would want to visit this sub-Arctic, backward state.
 I mean, it’s practically Canada!

-Actually, a lot of people want to visit Maine – a fuckton to be precise.
-And all for good reason!
+Actually, a lot of people want to visit Maine – and all for good reason!

 When the weather is right, Maine is an absolute feast on the eyes.
 The coastline, in particular, is absolutely stunning: beautiful in its ruggedness and epic in some portions.
 When autumn comes around and the hills around the coast burst into firey fall foliage, it’s sublime.